gpskwlkr/website/content/posts/awaiting-.net8/index.md

 <hr class="border-gray-300 dark:border-gray-600 my-4">

-Thank you for taking the time to read! :)
+Thank you for taking the time to read :)

+If you enjoyed the article, you're welcome to join the [Discord](https://discord.gg/9SNyRghp) community, or [Telegram](https://t.me/anakidzedev) channel.